iFaceless/beanstalkc-rust/README.md

 # Why another ONE

 Several repos can be found from [here](https://github.com/search?q=beanstalkd+rust), why not just using one of those directly?
-The reason are as follows:
+The reasons are as follows:
-1. Some of them are poor documented.
+1. Some of them were poorly documented.
-1. Most of them are not actively developed or maintained.
+1. Some of them were not actively developed or maintained.
-1. This [rust-beanstalkd](https://github.com/schickling/rust-beanstalkd) repo with the most stars was already out-dated, since not all the beanstalkd commands are supported.
+1. This [rust-beanstalkd](https://github.com/schickling/rust-beanstalkd) repo with the most stars was already out-dated, since not all the beanstalkd commands were supported.

 # Features